Pha That Luang | Top choice Buddhist stupa in Laos

 The unique visit to Pha That Luang

 Before uncovering the best tips travel to Pha That Luang, we’d like to show you how the outer part and interior of the stupa really look.
 It lies on the outskirts of Vientiane.
-As you know, your visit to Pha That Luang can be separated into 2 various sections: The outer segment and access to the inside of the temple.
+As you know, your visit to Pha That Luang can include 2 various sections; which are the outer segment and the inside access of the temple.

 The space outside the stupa consists of gardens, monuments, statues and the magnificent palace.